A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Statute of Limitations

 Laws concerning personal injury cases differ from state to state.
 Statutes of limitation prevent lawsuits from being filed after a specific time from the date of the alleged negligence.
-For example, in California, the statute of limitations for most types of personal injury cases is two years from the accident date.
+For example, in California, the statute of limitations for most personal injury cases is two years from the accident date.

 Failure to timely file your lawsuit before the statutory limit expires results in the total loss of all legal rights to assert their personal injury claims.
-The plaintiff is said to be legally barred by the statute of limitations
+The plaintiff is said to be legally barred by the statute of limitations.

 It is, therefore, critical to consult with an attorney as soon as you have been injured.